By BRENDAN McGAIR

-The news was first reported by SI.com.
+The news was previously reported by the Providence Journal.

 Special to ZAGSBLOG